-The MSM66579 family does not have the product-sam function.
-This can be utilized as a user flag.
+The MSM66577 family does not have the product-sum function, so this can be utilized as a user flag.

 Bit 5: Bank common base 1 (BCB1)

 Bit 4: Bank common base 0 (BCB0)

 These flags specify the last address of the common area between segments in data memory space.
 The table below shows the relation between BCB value and selected common area.